FAQ

 How can I check if my registration fiels has been successfully processed?

-You can also access the list of 2023 participants starting 15 days before the event.
+You can also access the list of 2025 participants starting 10 days before the event here.

 Is it possible to change the distance after registration?

-YES, it is possible until the bibs are printed and sent out, no later than 12 days before the event, subject to availability on the desired new distance.
-The request must be made by email to the following address: info@lavenivici.com .
-A confirmation of the registration transfer will be sent by email to those concerned within 48 hours to validate the transfer:
+YES, it is possible until the bibs are printed and sent out, no later than 14 days before the event, subject to availability on the desired new distance.
+You can do it directly from your registration area in the ‘I wish to change distance’ section at the bottom left.
+A confirmation of the registration transfer will be sent to you by email :

-- For a longer distance: you will need to pay the price difference online to be registered for the new distance.
+- For a longer distance: after paying the price difference online to be registered for the new distance.

-- For a shorter distance: it’s free and automatic !
+- For a shorter distance: the request to change the distance is free and automatic!

 How to modify the fields of my registration after having saved it (for example, after noticing an error)?

 Simply click on the link received in the confirmation email on the day of your online registration.
-You can correct your name or first name, gender, date of birth… (if there is an error) and add options (subject to availability).
+You can correct your gender, date of birth… (if there is an error) and add options (subject to availability).
+In case of any error or inversion in your first name/last name, the correction request must be sent to us by email a info@lavenivici.com.

 What should I do if I didn't receive a registration confirmation email?